konturio/nics-ansible/STEP-BY-STEP-GUIDE.md

 ### Ensure the hosts file is configured for ansible
 If you are running the single-server playbook, ensure you have a hosts file that contains [nics] with the system you are installing NICS to.
 If you are running the distributed playbook ensure you have a hosts file that contains [web], [data], [db], [map] and [identity].

+### Compile NICS repositories

+Run the compile.yml playbook from the system that will be installing NICS from, this can be the same server that the single-server playbook will run from.

+`ansible-playbook playbooks/compile.yml -K`

+If you don't need a password to run 'sudo' you can use this command.

+`ansible-playbook playbooks/compile.yml`

 ### Run the ansible playbook
 Example command to run the single-server playbook.